pu-bioinformatics/PythonMiniProject-Fnyasimi/README.md

 Contain different pdb files.

 ## Results
-Whers files should be exported to.
+Where pdb files should be exported to.

 ## Usage
 To start exploring a pdb file run `pdb_explorer.py`.